wmde/wikibase-release-pipeline/development/docs/adr/index.md

 Architecture (understood widely) decisions should be documented in the ADR format.

-A template for this repository is provided here: @subpage adr_nnnn
+A template for this repository is provided in the [ADR template](./NNNN-adr-template.md).

 ADRs related to possible changed, superseded or any other outdated decisions should NOT be removed from the directory.
 Superseding decisions should reference ADRs they're changing or overriding.